abel-leulseged/Quick-Draw/README.md

 We referred to various research articles and kaggle discussions on how we could improve the baseline RNN model.
 To begin with, we chose to simplify the model.
 The first thing we did was remove all dropout layers.
 Since the model was not doing well enough to even overfit, it did not make sense to have regularization yet.
 Removing all the dropout layers increased our initial accuracy of 4.6% and top 3 accuracy of 10.8% to an accuracy of 8.3 and top 3 accuracy of 15% (both for just 10 epochs on the whole data).
 This seemed to indicate we were on the right path so we proceeded to simplify the model even further.
 We removed all the 1D convolutions and instead used only one Global Average Pooling layer, which according to some experts in the kagl discussion and a research paper found [here]() is actually better in that it can also be used to regularize.
 Through various combination of parameters and after numerous test runs, we eventually chose to have the architecture shown below.
 However, there are various architectures that we came across during the course of this project that we came up with on our own or read about in publications.
 For instance, one of our simpler architectures with no dropout and just one LSTM (totally 44,396 trainable params) had accuracy: 13.0%, Top 3 Accuracy:25.3%.
 When we made the LSTM bidirectional we got Accuracy: 18.5%, Top 3 Accuracy 33.9%.
 To put these values in context, the baseline model took 16.443 mins to train for 10 epochs on the whole dataset and got Accuracy: 4.6%, Top 3 Accuracy 10.8% whereas our model took 251 sec ~4.2 mins to train and had Accuracy: 18.5%, Top 3 Accuracy 33.9%.
-Also, please keep in mind that these accuracies are low because we are only doing 10 epochs and this as done to expedite hyperparameter tuning and training since having to run for hundreds of epochs everytime we change some parameter would take a few hours for a single model.
+Also, please keep in mind that these accuracies are low because we are only doing 10 epochs and this was done to expedite hyperparameter tuning and training since having to run for hundreds of epochs everytime we change some parameter would take a few hours for a single model.

 Initial RNN Results